Revision date: 28 October 2025

 CloudRock Partners LLC (USA)

-In this notice, “Data Protection Legislation” means the EU General Data Protection Regulation 2016/679; together with all other applicable legislation relating to privacy or data protection (including the UK Data Protection Act 2018).
+“Data Protection Legislation” means the EU General Data Protection Regulation 2016/679, the retained UK GDPR; together with all other applicable legislation relating to privacy or data protection (including the UK Data Protection Act 2018, Privacy and Electronic Communications (EC Directive) Regulations 2003, Data (Use and Access) Act 2025) and any successor or amending legislation from time to time.

 “Website” means the CloudRock website (www.wearecloudrock.com)